Referencing is an essential feature of successful academic writing at university and serves four main purposes:

 In essence, referencing is a standardised method of formatting information sources used in your assignments or written work.
 Different academic disciplines use different referencing styles, and your School has determined the style you are required to use.
 Consult your Course Outline in the first instance to find this information - you will find it listed under Referencing Style.

 Refer to the University's Referencing Guide located on the University Library's website to find out more about your School's nominated referencing style.
-If you need further assistance with referencing please contact a Liaison Librarian (see the Library Help tab in this guide), or visit your Library.
+If you need further assistance with referencing please contact a Research Services Librarian (see the Library Help tab in this guide), or visit your Library.